-The Basic Income Lab convenes stakeholders around the politics, philosophy, economics and implementation of basic income and related cash policies.
+The Basic Income Lab equips the field and convenes stakeholders around the politics, philosophy, economics and implementation of basic income and related cash policies.

 The Basic Income Lab (BIL):